 12. Find your why and your tribe

-We all have a reason for wanting to be healthy, live pain-free and enjoy a quality life for as long as possible.
-For some of us is our children, grandchildren, for some our spouse, for some something greater we want to accomplish or to be able to pursue our passions for as long as possible.
-Whatever that is, find it, write it down in big letters and put it somewhere where you can see it every day.
+We all have a reason for wanting to be healthy, live pain-free, and enjoy a quality life for as long as possible.
+For some of us is our children, grandchildren, for some our spouse, for some something greater we want to accomplish or be able to pursue our passions for as long as possible.
+Whatever that is, find it, write it down in big letters, and put it somewhere where you can see it every day.
 That will remind you why you need to stay committed to a healthy lifestyle.

 I’ll end this long article with a warning: this journey might seem a little lonely at the beginning.
 At least that’s how it felt for me.
 We are ready when we are ready, and no one can be forced to eat healthily unless they are ready for it.
-When I started, I was so excited to share the improvements in my health after my first month, that I wrote a big article about it (I didn’t have a blog or food Instagram at the time, so I did it on my personal Facebook).
+When I started, I was so excited to share the improvements in my health after my first month that I wrote a big article about it (I didn’t have a blog or food Instagram at the time, so I did it on my personal Facebook).
 To say I was disappointed by the reactions (or lack of…) I got, is an understatement.
-But that was the moment when I realized I have to make my own tribe, who would support me in this journey.
+But that was the moment when I realized I had to make my tribe who would support me in this journey.